HM Prison Shotts: Kerr House

 Kerr House is a 'top-end facility' located at HMP Shotts.
 It became the national top-end facility for Scotland in March 2007.
-It provides accommodation for low-supervision prisoners nearing the end of medium to long sentences (at least 4 year), most of whom have progressed from the mainstream facility at Shotts.
+It provides accommodation for low-supervision prisoners nearing the end of medium to long sentences (at least four years), most of whom have progressed from the mainstream facility at Shotts.
 The facility provides room for up to 59 inmates and in February 2007 held 46.

 Accommodation

 HMP Shotts contains 6 accommodation units, including a Segregation Unit and the two National Facilities.
 'B' and 'C' halls are the mainstream halls holding prisoners from the National Induction Centre or other nearby prisons.
 'D' hall is a non-sex offender protection unit which houses inmates who have asked to be removed from mainstream circulation for their own protection.
 The NIC, 'B', 'C' and 'D' halls are almost identical in design, providing accommodation for approximately 120 prisoners.
 The Segregation Unit houses up to 12 inmates, from Shotts and other prisons around Scotland, who have been removed from general prison populations.

 When inspected by HM Inspectorate of Prisons in February 2007, Shotts held a total of 512 prisoners.
 During an inspection in February 2007, the units held the following number of prisoners:

 Shotts prison was completely rebuilt in 2012, with a capacity of 553 adult male prisoners.

+When HMP Shotts was rebuilt they removed the 'B' 'C' and 'D' halls along with Kerr House.
+As of 2023 HMP Shotts contains 'Allanton Hall' holding roughly 275 prisoners, which has four floors, floor one and two contains protection prisoners, while three holds mainstream and four is the National Induction Center (NIC).
+There is also 'Lamont Hall' which holds roughly 275prisoners and all four of its floors hold mainstream prisoners.
+The 'Segregation & Reintegration Unit' or SRU holds 12 prisoners who are kept in the SRU for many reasons such as: to be removed from the mainstream, for their own protection and for others protection.